-The mortgage broker channel is growing, and originators from both sides of the aisle are interested in hearing from those who have made the transition.
-In this series, “From banker to broker,” Power Originator speaks to several brokers who have made the switch to the broker channel about the ups and downs of the transition, and what motivated them to make the switch.
+The mortgage broker channel is growing, and mortgage originators from both sides of the retail-broker divide are interested in hearing from those who have made the transition.
+In this series, “From banker to broker,” Power Originator speaks to several brokers who have made the switch to the broker channel about the ups and downs of the transition, and what motivated them to make the move.

 As the mortgage broker channel grows, transitioning brokers are finding support, camaraderie, and education from other brokers through both online and offline channels.